Skip to main content

 Teaching Rationale And Relationship

 At Masters level the focus is on guided independent study and group supported learning.
 Online guided learning material is delivered to students via Canvas.
-The Lectures (including guest lectures) will provide students with the opportunity to discuss concepts with lecturers and their peers to consolidate their understanding.
+The lectures (in-person and online, including guest lectures) Present in Person (PiP) and any synchronous online sessions will provide students with the opportunity to discuss concepts with lecturers and their peers to consolidate their understanding.

 Information literacy, interpersonal communication, planning and organisation, numeracy and written communication will be practiced throughout.